Missouri flood map | How much is flood insurance in Missouri

 In most cases, the only way to get flood coverage is by purchasing a stand-alone flood insurance policy.
 However, you should ask your homeowners agent if you can add an endorsement to your homeowner’s policy to cover flooding.
 Yet, don’t be too surprised if the answer is NO.

 Do I need flood insurance in Missouri?

-It is important to have flood insurance coverage in Missouri because our beloved Cowboy State has seen a fair share of flooding, and there is likely more coming.
+Having flood insurance coverage in Missouri is important because our beloved Cowboy State has seen a fair share of flooding, and more is likely coming.

-We believe that most homeowners think about Flood insurance in Missouri at some point, maybe before buying a home, or during the closing process.
-However, many of us only think about it when a big storm is looming, or we have heard on the news that there is flooding forecasted or happening currently too close to our home.
+We believe most homeowners think about Flood insurance in Missouri at some point, maybe before buying a home or during the closing process.
+However, many of us only think about it when a big storm looms, or we have heard on the news that there is flooding forecasted or happening too close to our home.

 In Harris County, nearly 135,000 homes were damaged.
 Three-fourths of these properties were considered low to moderate risk.

 We often hear that people believe that the government will help, which is true.
 However, a few things must align for you to get government assistance.